 Some will say: “I prefer to engage a prospecting strategy on LinkedIn.
 It’s more direct, I choose my audience”.

 True.
 And to who do you tell!
 We didn’t create ProspectIn for nothing.

 But why would prospecting be exclusive to a content strategy?

 On the contrary, they are completely complementary.
 We know that today, when you add people on LinkedIn and they accept you, between 30% and 60% will never respond to you.
 Even if they are in your network!

 You can obviously choose to harass these prospects until you get a response.
 But I do not recommend it: you do not give a good image to your prospect and risk annoy him or her (cognitive bias of the “boomerang effect”)

 Conversely, now that these people are in your network, they are more likely to see your publications.
 (See how the Linkedin algorithm works).
 This is called “lead nurturing” or “nurturing prospects”: you get a new touchpoint with them by sharing content on your subject of expertise or the problem you are solving.
 You bring them value for free.

-When we say that it takes on average “7 touch points with a prospect” to transform it, posting on LinkedIn seems to be an essential strategy to reach your prospects, whether or not they respond to you via prospecting.
+When we say that it takes on average “7 touch points with a prospect” to transform it, posting and automating on LinkedIn seems to be an essential strategy to reach your prospects, whether or not they respond to you via prospecting.

 Another fundamental point in the content creation on LinkedIn (and other networks for that matter) is the social proof effect.
 A cognitive bias that prompts us to conform to the belief of the majority, or to think that the more people undertake a given action, the more valid the reason for this action.